cambridge-collection/digitalpreservation-docs.lib.cam.ac.uk/cul-digital-preservation-policy.md

 ## Glossary

-Access: “Access is assumed to mean continued, ongoing usability of a digital resource, retaining all qualities of authenticity, accuracy and functionality deemed to be essential for the purposes the digital material was created and/or acquired for” 9 (Source: Digital Preservation Handbook Glossary).
+Access: “Access is assumed to mean continued, ongoing usability of a digital resource, retaining all qualities of authenticity, accuracy and functionality deemed to be essential for the purposes the digital material was created and/or acquired for” (Source: Digital Preservation Handbook Glossary).[^9]

 This policy also recognises that providing access to digital collection materials depends on having the software and/or hardware needed to render these files as well as staff knowledge and skills needed to identify and address access needs.
 Different types of digital materials will have their own requirements for access, some of which are more complex than others.

 Analogue:
 * “An adjective describing any signal that varies continuously as opposed to a digital signal, which contains discrete levels.
-* A system or device which operates primarily on analog signals” (Source: Columbia University Computer Science)
+* A system or device which operates primarily on analog signals” (Source: Columbia University Computer Science)[^10]

 Bit-level integrity: Ensuring that the bits (the 1’s and 0’s) that make up a digital file remain unchanged from the point of creation and over time (Source: author).